ZYTO Scan & Treatment Reviews: The Good, The Bad & The Ugly

 - Pneumonia came up high for me once as a stressor, and I had absolutely no symptoms.
 This was also scary – was I exposed to pneumonia or was I about to come down with it?
 Who knows.

 I’ve learned to take ZYTO scans with a grain of salt.
-The technology & software have improved an incredible amount since we started using it four years ago.
+The technology & software have improved an incredible amount since we started using it six years ago.
 However, it sometimes still produces inaccurate or seemingly random results.
 I don’t take the accuracy of the numbers that seriously.
 If something is testing 10x or 100x better than everything else, then I start paying attention.
 I’m hoping the technology will continue to improve, and that the scans will become more accurate, useful, and easy to interpret with time.

 How to Find a Good ZYTO Practitioner